Una de las sesiones del proyecto “Espacio para el diálogo y la liberación femenina”. Foto: Tomada del perfil de Facebook de Claudia Genlui.

 While the debate about this issue has become more visible in recent times and even been the cause for civic organizing, there are several shortcomings in response services for domestic abuse victims.
 To name a few: shelters do not exist in the country and there are still barriers in women’s access to criminal justice in cases of gender-based violence.

 There are other situations which are fostered because of structures of inequality, which make the social and economic landscape a lot more difficult for women to navigate.
-In the article “Welfare systems in Cuba: Women and inequality,” published in edition no. 39 of the Cuban Studies magazine, Torres offers a detailed map of many of these matters; including the low rate of Cuban women’s participation in the formal labor market, and the fact that women dedicate more hours to housework -14 hours more per week than their male counterparts, according to figures taken from the 2016 National Survey of Gender Equality.
+In the article “Welfare systems in Cuba: Women and inequality,” published in edition no. 39 of the Cuban Studies magazine, Torres offers a detailed map of many of these matters; including the low rate of Cuban women’s participation in the formal labor market, and the fact that women dedicate more hours to housework -14 hours more per week than their male counterparts, according to divs taken from the 2016 National Survey of Gender Equality.

-With regard to femicide, while Cuba reports lower figures than other countries within the region, official statistics for 2016 (published in 2019) reveal that the femicide rate was 0.99 per 100,000 girls and women aged 15+.
+With regard to femicide, while Cuba reports lower divs than other countries within the region, official statistics for 2016 (published in 2019) reveal that the femicide rate was 0.99 per 100,000 girls and women aged 15+.
 Approximately one woman is killed by her partner or ex-partner in Cuba, every week, according to the report.